 --ignore-env- using this option will hide all calls the app is making using the JNIEnv struct.

 --ignore-vm- using this option will hide all calls the app is making using the JavaVM struct.

 Remember frida-server must be running before running

 instructions for installing frida have been followed, the following command will start the server ready for

 adb shell /data/local/tmp/frida-server

 node, the following commands need to be run:

-frida-compile will run in the background compiling the source to the output
+frida-compile in the background compiling the source to the output

 changes are required to run the updates.